 How to Enroll

-Enrollment for the 2021–2022 school year is now open!
+Don't Wait!
+Enrollment for the 2021–2022 school year is open.
 Follow the steps below to apply today.

 Please note that your kindergartener must be five years old by September 1 of the upcoming school year in order to enroll.